JAPAN MAPPER.COM

 Don’t leave without trying Ishikawa sake, known for its smooth flavor.
 Local beers and fruit wines are also delightful choices to enhance your culinary experience!

-Ishikawa, Ishikawa Tourist Attraction Spot Map Area Guide
+Ishikawa, Japan Tourist Attraction Spot Map Area Guide